Dempleon/Quiz_Game/README.md

 <hr>

 ## Project Description
 This application is an online quiz.
 There are 7 sets of questions with multiple choice answers.
 The user has 60 seconds to answer all questions.
 When the user clicks on the answer, the question changes and the user is notified if they got it wrong or right.
-When the user gets a question wrong, 10 seconds is subracted from the quiz time.
+When the user gets a question wrong, 10 seconds is subtracted from the quiz time.
 The resulting time left when all questions have been answered is the score of the user.
 The user is then able to store their score along with their name or initials.
 All scores are stored locally.

 ![image](./assets/images/quiz_demo.gif)

 <hr>